GeoCities: History

 GeoCities began as BHI, which stood for Beverly Hills Internet, a small web hosting and development company in southern California.

-The company created its own Web directory, organized thematically as six so-called "neighborhoods".
+The company created its own web directory, organized thematically as six so-called "neighborhoods".
 The neighborhoods included "Colosseum", "Hollywood", "RodeoDrive", "SunsetStrip", "WallStreet", and "WestHollywood".
 In mid-1995, the company decided to offer users (thereafter known as "Homesteaders") the ability to develop free home pages within those neighborhoods, with 2 MB of space provided at the time.
-During the registration process, new members chose which neighborhood they wanted to belong.
+During the registration process, new members chose which neighborhood they wanted to belong to.
 This neighborhood became part of the member's Web address along with a sequentially assigned "street address" number to make the URL unique (for example, "www.geocities.com/RodeoDrive/number").
 Chat, bulletin boards, and other elements of "community" were added soon afterward, helping foster rapid growth.
 On July 5, 1995, GeoCities added additional cities, including "CapitolHill", "Paris", "SiliconValley", and "Tokyo".
 By December 1995, the company, which now had a total of 14 neighborhoods, was registering thousands of Homesteaders a day and getting more than six million monthly page views.
 GeoCities never enforced neighborhood-specific content; for example, a "Hollywood" homesteader could be nothing but a college student's home page.
 The company decided to emphasize increasing membership and community, and on December 15, 1995, BHI became known as GeoCities after having also been named Geopages.
 At that time GeoCities was headquartered at 9401 Wilshire Boulevard in Beverly Hills, California.
 By December 1996, it was headquartered on the third floor of 1918 Main Street in nearby Santa Monica, with an office on the 8th floor of the Pershing Square Building at 125 Park Avenue in New York City.